A true friend is one soul in two bodies. – Aristotle

 In this study, 132 people were asked to write down the name of one person within the group who they identified as their best friend.
 To Rubin’s surprise, 84 out of the 132 respondents didn’t mention the person who originally submitted their name as their best friend.
 Only 18 out of the 132 respondents mutually identified each other as best friends.

 What implications does this study have on our lives?
 The reality is that our perceptions of “friendship” have weakened so much that most of us – as revealed by this study – struggle to even identify our mutual close friends.

-Asking myself this question often makes me stop dead in my tracks as I come to face all of the conditions that I tend to impose on others that stymies a true soul friendship.
-And honestly while this shocks and deeply grieves me, I see it as an opportunity to grow – and I hope you can grow with me as well.
+Asking myself this question often makes me stop dead in my tracks as I come to face all of the conditions that I tend to impose on others that stymie a true soul friendship.
+And honestly, while this shocks and deeply grieves me, I see it as an opportunity to grow – and I hope you can grow with me as well.